tweag/asterius/docs/reports.md

     * Added functionality to free block groups, so they can later be reused without growing the linear memory.
 Their payloads can be zeroed to eliminate a potential attack surface (or for better reproduction of bugs in case something goes wrong)
     * Moved `allocate*` to the JavaScript runtime and properly implemented `allocatePinned`.
 Previously it was simply an alias of `allocate` since we didn't move anything around.

-Planned work for last week:
+Planned work for next week:

 * Wrap up all GC work and get a fully functional GC up & running.
 This was originally planned to finish by end of last week, but fell behind schedule due to the hidden workload described above.
 Required work:
     * Implement evac/scav functionalities in the runtime.